Glendy1208/library-management/README.md

 10. run "php artisan migrate"
 11. run "php artisan serve"

+---

 ## Seeder
 in the folder seeder, you can use a factory create or my mannually create. <br>
 after that run "php artisan migrate:fresh --seed"

+---

 ## Testing (PHPunit)
 For testing, I use PHPunit because it default testing in laravel. so no need to installing PHPunit.

 **Step to run testing**
 1. create a folder named "Unit" in folder "tests"
 2. run "php artisan test"

+**Testing Scheme**
+1. Author Test
+    - Test creating, retrieving, updating, and deleting authors.
+2. Book Test
+    - Test creating, retrieving, updating, and deleting books.
+3. Cases Test
+    - Deletion of authors with books.
+    - Empty database responses (No authors found, No books found).
+    - Validation failures with missing or invalid fields.
+    - Conflict errors for duplicate records (Author with this name already exists or Book with this title)
+    - Record not found scenarios return 404 Not Found.